 Wetherley’s Wanna-Be

 I know most people detest all the catalogue brochures that find their way into our mail boxes.
-Even though I complain about them as hard as the next person – I will always have a complete scan of all things nice.
-My particular dream boat would be Wetherley’s – oh how beautiful.
-And the Cape Cod Collection is a particular fancy of mine.
-But a critical look at my pine furniture convinced me that all things are possible with a little determination and imagination.
+Even though I complain about them as hard as the next person – I will always have a complete scan of all things nice and get some great ideas for my home.

 Multi sander or Dremel MultiMax and 120-grit sanding pads